aaronbloomfield/nws/hws/dnsspoof/index.md

 Notice how easy it was for anybody on that machine to spoof a DNS query.
 One needs root access to the machine (Scapy can't send the packets otherwise), but this was a short Python program to accomplish this.

-However, notice that if you stop the dns_spoof_template.py program, and then do `nslookup example.com` on *outer1*, it will return to the correct IP address.
+However, notice that if you stop the dns_spoof.py program, and then do `nslookup example.com` on *outer1*, it will return to the correct IP address.
 Partly this is because the Docker containers do not seem to cache any DNS entries themselves, and always query the nameserver.
 Outside Docker, we still would have lots of situations where the DNS nameserver queries are repeated often.

 ### DNS Cache Poisoning

 This part will be submitted as `dns_poison.py`.
+It likely is just a minor change from the previous program.

 #### Overview

 The previous attack only changed a single DNS reply, and that reply was only sent to the local user's machine.
-The DNS server running on *gateway* got an actual correct response, and cached it, but the spoofed response was sent to *outer1* before the DNS server on *gateway* could send the correct response.
+The DNS server running on *gateway* got an actual correct response and cached it, but the spoofed response was sent to *outer1* before the DNS server on *gateway* could send the correct response.

-A better way to create an incorrect DNS entry is to have the response that the DNS server receives be incorrect.
-The DNS server will cache this incorrect value, and then feed it to any host (here, *outer1*) for any future request.
+A better way to create an incorrect DNS entry is to have the response that the DNS server receives be the spoofed response.
+The DNS server will cache this incorrect value, and then feed it to any host (here, *inner*) for any future request.
 This is called *DNS Cache Poisoning*.

 Consider our Docker network setup: